Death threats, mock hangings and a used condom: Anti-vaxxers target Australian politicians

 In the wake of the Jan.
 6 Capitol attack in the United States and the October killing of a member of Britain’s parliament, the threats have rattled Australian politicians and led authorities to increase their protection.

-It’s a stark change from a year ago when Australia appeared to have squashed the virus and vaccinations were still months away.
+It’s a stark change from a year ago, when Australia appeared to have squashed the virus and vaccinations were still months away.
+“There was political solidarity as well as community solidarity,” Grossman said.

 Both began to crumble this year as much of the country endured months-long lockdowns because of a delta outbreak.
 State leaders took swipes at each other over their responses, and anti-lockdown protests drew thousands to downtown Sydney and Melbourne.